Last Updated on

 DOCSIS (Data Over Cable Service Interface Specification) is the telecommunication standard used by ISPs for providing cable internet.

-The newest version of this standard is DOCSIS 3.1 but it’s the DOCSIS 3.0 which is widely used.
+The newest version of this standard is DOCSIS 3.1 but it’s the DOCSIS 3.0 which is most widely used.

 So, unless you live in a gigabit internet area, there’s no need to rush for DOCSIS 3.1 cable modem, just for the sake of future proofing.